chasewnelson/trevolver/README.md

 ## <a name="output"></a>Output

-Depending on the options specified, **trevolver** will output data immediately following single lines containing `//` and a descriptor.
+Depending on the options specified, **Trevolver** will output data immediately following single lines containing `//` and a descriptor.
 The lines following `//MUTATION` contain a full mutation history; the lines following `//TRACKED` contain tracked mutation rates and/or motif data; and the lines following `//VCF` contain any output pertinent to the separate <a target="_blank" href="https://github.com/samtools/hts-specs">Variant Call Format</a> (VCF) file specified by the user, which contains a SNP report for taxon/leaf (terminal) nodes.
 More options will be available soon.

 ### <a name="vcf-output"></a>VCF Output

 The <a target="_blank" href="https://github.com/samtools/hts-specs">Variant Call Format</a> (VCF) output conforms to format VCFv4.1, such as used by the 1000 Genomes Project GRCh38/hg38 release, with some notable exceptions.
 The `REF` (reference) allele is defined as the consensus (major) allele, which may or may not match the `AA` (ancestral allele).
 A consensus sequence is printed in a separate file for convenience (`--print_consensus`).
-First, additional metadata headers (lines beginning with `##`) are used to indicate arguments used as **trevolver** input, for convenience and reproducibility.
+First, additional metadata headers (lines beginning with `##`) are used to indicate arguments used as **Trevolver** input, for convenience and reproducibility.
 Headers that are irrelevant (*e.g.*, non-single nucleotide variant descriptors) have been removed.
 Additionally, six data types have been added to the `INFO` column:

 * `MUTATIONS`: all unique mutations that have occurred at this site, *e.g.*, `G>A`.
 Multiple mutations are comma-separated (*e.g.*, `G>A,A>G`) in **chronological order**, for convenience in downstream analyses.
 * `GENERATIONS`: time (generation) at which the unique mutation(s) occurred, comma-separated in the same order (**chronological**).